platipusica/jampy-posfixaliases/README.md

 The Problem
 =============

-Postfix mail server can be configured with a number of virtual maps, normally files in some folder called  domainxyz.virtual.
+Postfix mail server can be configured with a number of virtual maps, normally files in some folder called for example domainxyz.virtual.
-The file is just a plain text file maintained normally by the System Administrator.
-The file is converted into the Postfix binary format with:
+The file is just a plain text file maintained by the System Administrator.
+The file is converted into the Postfix 'hashed' binary format with below command:

 ```
 postmap domainxyz.virtual
 ```

-The result is domainxyz.db 'hashed' file which is used by Posfix.
+The result is domainxyz.db 'hashed' file which is used by Postfix.

-In /etc/postfix/main.cf

-the virtual aliases files would look something like:
+In /etc/postfix/main.cf Postfix configuration, the virtual aliases files would look something like:

 ```
 .